tpwatson/face-rip-hackathon/readme.md

 -User sharing goes viral much easier - 8
 -Harder to KYC or age verify users - (-2)

 Clearly I need to focus in on making this an NFT hub - with a unique twist.
+Not just a new social media platform that happens to support NFTs.